ArduPilot/ardupilot_wiki/common/source/docs/common-datagnss-gem1305-rtk.rst

 GEM1305 RTK receiver with antenna
 ==================================

+This page mainly includes some instructions for using the GEM1305 and NANO RTK Receiver products with Ardupilot.

 GEM1305 is a RTK receiver with antenna designed and manufactured by DATAGNSS.

 GEM1305 is based on the new generation Allystar dual-core GNSS SoC.
 It supports RTK functionality with a maximum data update rate of 5Hz.